moshensky/html-to-pdf-converter/README.md

 ## Roadmap

-- add headers (asap in a day or two)
+[x] add html headers
+[ ] add text headers
-- document API
+[ ] document API
-- provide more examples using `javascript`
+[ ] provide more examples using `javascript`
-- load document from URL, wait for all resources do be loaded (css, js, images, fonts, etc.), wait for javascript execution and than generate PDF
+[ ] load document from URL, wait for all resources do be loaded (css, js, images, fonts, etc.), wait for javascript execution and than generate PDF
-- setup CI
+[x] setup CI
-- cover with tests
+[x] cover with tests
+[ ] add performance tests
-- option to configure reusing chrome instances
+[ ] option to configure reusing chrome instances
+[ ] use puppeteer header/footer template only when there is no need for different headers/footers per different pages

 ## How to run tests